 How long I slept I cannot exactly determine, but I conjectured it was about three o'clock in the morning, when I awakened with the colic, attended with the most violent gripes.
 I attributed this to some bacon and cabbage I had eaten the former day for dinner, after which I had drunk a large draught of milk.
 I found my chum awake as well as myself.
+He asked
-He asked me what was the matter.
-I informed him, and at tho the state of the s same time begged he would direct me to the necessary.
-He told me that, when down stairs, I must turn to my right hand, and go straight into the garden, at the end of which it was, just over the water; but, added he, you may possibly find somo difficulty in opening the door, the string being broken which pulls up the latch; I will gave you a penknife with which you may open it, through a chink in the boards.
-So saying, he put his hand into his waisteent pocket, which lay over him ou the bed, and gave me a middling-sized penknife.

-I hurried on a few of my clothes, and went down stairs; but I must observe that unclasping the penknife to open the door of the necessary, according to his direction, a piece of money, which had stuck between the blade and the groove in the handle, fell into my hand.
-I did not examine what it was, nor, indeed, could I welt see, there being then but a very faint moonlight, so I put them very carelessly together in my pocket.

-I apprehend I stayed in the garden about half au hour, for I was extremely ill, and by overheating myself with walking the preceeding day, brought on the piles, a disorder I was subject to from my youth.
-These seem triffing circumstances, but they afterwards turned out of infinite importance to me.
-When I returned to my chamber, I was suprised to find my bedfellow gone.
-I called several times, but not receiving any answer, I took it for granted that he had withdrawn into some adjoining closet for his private occasions.
-I therefore went to bed again, and fell asleep.
+AMBROSE GWINNETT.
+5 what was the matter.
+Linformed him, and at same time begged he would direct me to the ssary.
+He told me that, when down stairs, I titurn to my right, hand, and gostraight into the en, at the end of which it was, just over r; but, added hey you may possibly find some culty in opening the door, the string being broken sh pulls up the latch ; I will give you a penknite which you may open it, through a chink in the rds.
+So saying, he put his hand into his waistpocket, which lay over him on the bed, and me al middling-sized penknife rolad their hurried on a few of my clothes, and went down is ; but I must observe that, unclasping the penic to open the door of the necessary, according to direction, a piece of money, which had stuck he en the blade and the groove in the handle, ich my hand, I did not examine what it was, nor ced, could I well see, there being then but a very it muonlight, so I put them very carelessly toget my pocket.
+It liv grid to encode and that and Capprehend I stayed in the garden about half an ir, for I was extremely ill, and, by overheating self with walking the preceding day, brought on piles, a disorder I was subject to from my youth. ese seem triffing circumstances, but they after-rds turned out of infinite importance to me.
+When returned to my chamber, I was surprised to find bedfellow gone.
+L called several times, but hat eiving, any answer, I took it for granted that he d withdrawn into some adjoining closet for his ivate occasions.
+I therefore went to bed again, and

-About six o'clock I arose, nobody being yet up in the house.
-The gentleman was not yet returned to bed, or if ho was, had again left it.
-I then dressed mysel, with what haste I could, being inipatient to see my sister; and the reckoning being paid over-night, I let myself out at the street door.
+About six o'clock I arose, nobody being yet ur in e house, The gentleman was not yet returned to d, or if he was, had again left it.
+I then dressed yself with what haste I could, being impationt to goiny sister; and the reckoning being pair everght, I let myself out at the street-door.

-I will not trouble you with an account of the kindness with which my sister and her husband received me.
-We breakfasted together; and I believe it might be about eleven o'clock in the forenoon, when, standing at the door, my brother-in-law being at my side, we saw three horsemen galloping towards us.
-As soon as they eame up, they stopped, and, one of them alighting, suddenly seized my collar, erying, "You are the Queen's prisouer."
-I desired to know my erime; he said I should know that as soon as I came to Deal, where I must go immediately with them.
-One of them told my brother that the night before I had committed a robbery and a murder.
+I will not trouble you with an account of kindness with which my sister and her husbanan ceived me.
+We breakfasted together; and I be c it might be about eleven o'clock in the forent when, standing at the door, my brother-in-law be at my side, we saw three horsemen galloping tow As soon as they came up, they stopped, us. one of them alighting, suddenly seized my ca crying, "You are the Queen's prisoner."
+I des to know my crime ; he said I should know that soon as I came to Deal, where I must go imm ately with them.
+One of them told my brother the night before I had committed a robbery an " usied an a ten of ny clother, and murder.